Asymptomatic carrier: Typhoid Mary

 Mary Mallon, known as "Typhoid Mary", was an asymptomatic carrier of Salmonella enterica serovar typhi, the causative agent of typhoid fever.
 She was a cook for several families and soldiers in New York City during the late 1800s, and several cases of typhoid fever were traced to her by the Health Department.
 At the time, there was no way of eradicating the disease, and it was spread primarily through fecal-oral transmission.
 Most of Mary Mallon's transmission risk was thought to arise from her continued involvement in occupations involving food preparation and handling.
 New York City's public health officials initially sought to merely restrict her from such employment rather than permanently quarantining her.
-When she continued to be non-compliant, the Health Commission ordered that she be quarantined on one of the islands surrounding Manhattan.
-She remained there until her death.
+When she continued to be non-compliant, the Health Commission ordered that she be quarantined on North Brother Island.
+After a period of release where she returned to food preparation work despite promising not to, she was returned, and remained there until her death.

-Despite appearing perfectly healthy, it is estimated that Mallon infected about 50 people before she was quarantined on North Brother Island.
+Despite appearing perfectly healthy, it is estimated that Mallon infected about 50 people.
 Scientists calculate that between 1% and 6% of individuals infected with Salmonella typhi become chronic, asymptomatic carriers like Mary.